CraftAcademyLabs/ca_course/ionic/the_back-end.md

 What other possible scenarios in the context of user registration should we test for?

+###User authentication
-Let's write some specs for logging in the user.
+Let's write some specs for logging in.

 !FILENAME spec/requests/api/v1/sessions_spec.rb
 ```ruby